Post-training Optimization Tool FAQ¶

-The POT accepts models in the OpenVINO Intermediate Representation (IR) format only.
-For that you need to convert your model to the IR format using Model Optimizer.
+The POT accepts models in the OpenVINO™ Intermediate Representation (IR) format only.
+For that you need to convert your model to the IR format using model conversion API.

 Try quantization using Python API of the Post-training Optimization Tool.
 For more details see Default Quantization.

 If you consider command-line usage only refer to Accuracy Checker documentation to create the Accuracy Checker configuration file, and try to find the configuration file for your model among the ones available in the Accuracy Checker examples.